aryankumawat/Portfolio/README.md

 ### Blog Posts

+The blog features articles on AI, automation, and technology:

+- **What is n8n?
+A Complete Guide to Workflow Automation** (October 10, 2025)
+  - Comprehensive overview of n8n workflow automation platform
+  - Comparison with other automation tools
+  - Use cases and integration capabilities

+- **ChatGPT's New AgentKit: A Competitor to n8n?** (October 8, 2025)
+  - Analysis of ChatGPT's AgentKit framework
+  - Comparison with n8n's workflow capabilities
+  - Future of AI-powered automation

-Blog content is currently placeholder.
-Integrate with a CMS like Contentful or Sanity for dynamic content.
+Blog content can be extended by integrating with a CMS like Contentful or Sanity for dynamic content management.

 ## Customization